 L.A.
-Burdick includes a flourishing, worldwide mail order business, retail chocolate shops in Boston and Cambridge, Mass., New York City and Walpole, N.H., a French-inspired restaurant and a small specialty grocery store.
+Burdick includes a flourishing worldwide mail order business, as well as retail chocolate shops and cafés in Boston and Cambridge, MA, New York City, Walpole, NH, and opening in the spring of 2017 in Chicago, IL.

 The company has changed, but our methods and values have not.
 We still import only the best couvertures from Switzerland, France and Venezuela, made with cocoa beans sourced primarily from South and Central America and the Caribbean.
 Confections are made in small batches and, eschewing molds, we cut and shape our bonbons by hand.
 Complementing flavors and ingredients come directly from their sources, never from extracts, concentrates or artificial flavorings.

 Efforts to procure ingredients of superlative quality led us to help establish the Cocoa Farming Future Initiative in Grenada.
 We support cocoa farmers on the famed “Spice Isle” by broadening the use of the fragrant and expressive beans they grow there.

 Our success has led us to give back within our community.
 Together with Southwestern Community Services we created a program directly assisting families with children living in or transitioning out of shelters.
 We help them get back on their feet, often times providing the critical assistance that allows them to stay together or to be reunited.
 We also support the Fall Mountain Food Shelf throughout the year by donating food, collecting warm clothing, and running a toy drive during the holidays.

 L.A.
 Burdick Chocolate would not be what it is today without the daily influence and steady guidance of two important people: Michael Klug and Cathy Watson.